Although Bronwen has only a small garden, she continues to be interested in gardens, plants, and the bugs that eat them.

-I'm also told that if the vines are kept cut back a bit the sweet potatoes grow bigger, as then they do not spend all their energy producing more leaves.
+- How to grow larger potatoes: If the vines are kept cut back a bit, the sweet potatoes grow bigger, as then they do not spend all their energy-producing more leaves.

 When it is time to harvest, if you do it carefully, the main part of the plant can remain in the planter and continue to produce.
 The photograph below is the produce from one plant, and as the container was not very large I did not wait for the sweet potatoes to grow to their full size.
 This meant that they were lovely and tender and cooked quite quickly.

 If you are intending to eat the skin as well, make sure the potatoes are well-scrubbed.
 The skin is quite pleasant to eat.